OpenChargingCloud/WWCP_OCPP/WWCP_OCPPv1.6/README.md

 aspects between a e-mobility charging station and its operator backend.
 For more details on this protocol please visit http://www.openchargealliance.org.

+## Differences to the official protocol

+The following desribes differences of this implementation to the official protocol specification.
+Most changes are intended to simplify the daily operations business, high availability or to support additional concepts/methods like *European General Data Protection Regulation (GDPR)*  and the *German Calibration Law (Eichrecht)*.

+### Charge Box Identification

+Within the JSON implementation of OCPP we allow for every request the additional JSON property "chargeBoxId".
+This will allow you to multiplex multiple OCPP communication channels over a single web sockets connection.
+In the official protocol specification this value is only taken from the web sockets context.

 ### Your participation